 Later, when I emailed him, asking permission to use that quote here on the web site, he graciously wrote back: "Thanks for the note.
 That is fine.
 You can use anything you like of mine.
 So far.... your car is the best that I know of.
 I have told others of that opinion. "x x" says he is trying to equal it with the work he is doing on the "x x" Dodge, but it will be difficult with the attention that you have put into the car.
 I would vouch for yours anywhere.
 You have set a new standard".

-In the next three pictures, which were very generously donated by Leo Simpson, the original owner of the car, you can see what "The Texas Rattler" looked like in May of 1966.
+The first photo below was just sent to me in September of 2017.
+The following three pictures were very generously donated by Leo Simpson, the original owner of the car.
+With these, you can see what "The Texas Rattler" looked like in May of 1966.

 This car, R051189660, was produced on the last day the 1965 Hemi Super Stock Plymouths came down the assembly line.
 The line workers had instructions to leave out the door glass, the quarter glass, and the rear glass as the final assembly area team would install the .080 inch Corning glass that had been chemically tempered.
 The interior on all the cars, no matter the exterior color, was specified to be the lightweight L1T tan vinyl which covered the lightweight bucket seats and the door panels.
 The rear seat

 and replaced by a cardboard divider.
 Special carpet without the jute backing covered the floor in three sections.